Main Content

 What’s the recommended timeframe for filing a FAFSA?

-Many college financial aid websites recommend filing a FAFSA as soon as possible after October 1 of the senior year of high school.
+Many college financial aid websites recommend filing a FAFSA as soon as possible in December of the senior year of high school.
 Students will need to file a FAFSA every year they wish to be considered for financial aid.

 Does a family submit only one FAFSA, or does the student fill one and parent also fills one?